Selling a house or an apartment: what are the mandatory steps?

 The seller's obligation to informThis is the main constraint on the seller : to provide transparent and complete information to the buyer about the property for sale.
 Concretely, this translates into different steps to be taken.

 Respect of the sales agreementIn addition to his duty to provide complete and fair information, the seller is bound from the signing of the sales agreement, and undertakes by this act to transfer the property concerned, at the agreed price and under the conditions provided for in the contract.
-This therefore means that he can no longer retract or sell to another buyer.
+This means that he can no longer withdraw or sell his house in Collioure (for example) to another buyer.
 He must also clear the house of his furniture and personal items before the date of the transaction.

 Termination of energy contractsTwo to three weeks before signing the authentic deed, the seller must not forget to take the necessary steps to terminate his gas, electricity and water supply contracts, and take a meter reading before transferring the goods. housing keys.

 The technical diagnostic file required to sellThe preparation of the technical diagnostic file (DDT) is compulsory before the sale.
 This step requires the seller to call on various professional diagnosticians to assess the condition of the property and provide complete and sincere information to potential buyers.

 - The energy performance diagnosis (DPE) concerns all goods without exception.